Bulk-local dS$_3$ holography: the Matter with $T\bar T+\Lambda_2$: Introduction and high-level summary

 This subtraction criterion does not specify a unique theory; different versions of the theory which all agree with low energy general relativity and effective field theory in its regime of applicability differ in a way that is subleading at large $c$.
 It may be that additional criteria are desirable, beyond simple matching the low energy theory obtained by deforming AdS/CFT dual pairs.
 We note, however, that the landscape of string vacua leads to a vast multiplicity of internal configurations consistent with similar low-energy physics, including infinite sequences of tractable models \cite{Delacretaz:2016nhw}.
 We may view the non-uniqueness of our construction in a similar vein, though the origin of the multiplicity is different.

-See Figure \ref{fig:trajectory-4-part-schematic} and Algorithm \ref{algo} for a summary of the defining algorithm for our theory.
-The prescription agrees with GR + EFT in where they apply (including for the description of the dressed $\Delta \simeq c/6$ states far from the uplift step).
+See Figure \ref{fig:trajectory-4-part-schematic} and Algorithm \ref{algo} for a summary of the defining algorithm for our theory.\footnote{We are implementing here a schematic first order explicit Euler integration, designed just to highlight the step-wise nature of the algorithm.
+We do not expect any particular problem with stability that would require a more stable method.
+However, this might be an important question if one wanted to use this algorithm to explicitly compute the deformed theory on a computer.} The prescription agrees with $GR + EFT + \dots$ where they apply (including for the description of the dressed $\Delta \simeq c/6$ states far from the uplift step).
 The strong quantum gravity effects arising from the details of the boundary, at the uplift for the dressed $\Delta \simeq c/6$ states, and for high energy processes in the bulk are defined by the non-gravitational boundary quantum mechanics theory.
 This construction is quite formal and rather indirect; it is defined by an algorithmic update rule and does not include a full resummation of the Hamiltonian.\footnote{See e.g. \cite{Susskind:2021esx, Narovlansky:2023lfz}} But it can be used to address key questions in de Sitter, in particular verifying the microstate-count interpretation of the refined \cite{Anninos:2020hfj} Gibbons-Hawking entropy \cite{Gibbons:1977mu} derived from the solvable $T\bar T+\Lambda_2$ core of our more general model.

 To use our boundary theory to illustrate the emergence of bulk locality, we generalize the calculation of dressed energy levels to capture time-dependent matter excitations $\langle {\cal O}(t)\rangle \sim \sin\omega t$ in the leading nontrivial order.
 In general, this would require generalizing the steps of Smirnov and Zamolodchikov's derivation of the differential equation for dressed energies \cite{Smirnov:2016lqw} to incorporate general time dependent excitations.
 We can more simply analyze situations where the expectation value of the pressure in an energy eigenstate takes a simple form.
 As we will see, at least in that case this independent boundary-side calculation can be done trivially and matches the physics of the gravity side, including bulk matter with local boundary conditions.